FORTIFIED Roofing at Lapeyre: Cost Guides by City

 Best for: New construction or major renovations where walls are open for structural work.

-Insurance Savings
+Insurance Documentation

-Texas Wind/Hail Discounts
+Texas Wind/Hail Documentation

-- Impact-resistant roof covering discounts (10-28%)
+- Impact-resistant roof covering product label and installation invoice

-- Sealed roof deck credits
+- Sealed roof deck documentation

-- Enhanced roof-to-wall connection credits
+- Enhanced roof-to-wall connection documentation when applicable

-Sample FORTIFIED ROI (Louisiana)
+Sample FORTIFIED planning checklist

 - Standard roof replacement cost: $18,000